openedx/edx-documentation/en_us/shared/manage_discussions/discussions.rst

    in the course can see and respond to posts from all other learners.
 You can change content-specific discussion topics to be divided, so that only members of the same group can see and respond to each other's posts.
-For information, see :ref:`Content Specific Discussion Topics and Groups`.
+For information, see :ref:`Divide All Content Specific Discussion Topics`.

 .. _Visibility of Discussion Topics: